 Both slots are compatible with the higher-capacity SDHC and SDXC card types, as well as the higher-speed UHS-I types.
 Eye-Fi cards are also supported.

 Storage management options include "Overflow", "Backup", and "RAW primary, JPEG secondary" that lets you record NEF and JPEG files separately to each card.
 You can also copy images between the two cards.
 When shooting movie clips, you can select the slot according to the remaining capacity.

 Connectivity.
-Connectivity options include USB 2.0 data and Type-C Mini HDMI video, 3.5mm stereo microphone and headphone jacks, and a ten-pin accessory terminal.
+Connectivity options include USB 2.0 data and Type-C Mini HDMI video, 3.5mm stereo microphone and headphone jacks, and an accessory terminal.
 The latter is compatible with Nikon's MC-DC2 remote cord, as well as the GP-1 GPS unit.
 You can also use the ML-L3 infrared remote with the D610.